stephen-standridge/basic-space-tree/README.md

 # basic-space-tree
-Creates an N-array tree with spatial partitioning
+Creates an N-branching tree with spatial partitioning